-- Automation of all CPI stages. - Provision of electronic programs and tools required for the price data collection (field collection) and transfer of data to the tablets, in addition to receiving data and transfer to the prices database. - Ability to examine data accuracy and integration at all stages of the system, including preparation of the goods and services basket, the field work and calculating the index. - Ability to calculate the CPI for any region of the Emirate (according to the geographical scope).

-- Ability to deal with special situations that arise during data collection or CPI calculation such as disappearance of goods, resources, and changes in the goods. - Determining the goods and services basket of the base year with the relative weights of the groups, in addition to calculating the prices of goods and services of the base year. - Assisting data collectors while editing data by connecting the current database with the previous one.
+- Automation of all CPI stages. - Provide of electronic programs and tools required for the price data collection (field collection) and transfer of data to the tablets, in addition to receiving data and transfer to the prices database. - Examine data accuracy and integration at all stages of the system, including preparation of the goods and services basket, the fieldwork and calculating the index. - Calculate the CPI for any region of the Emirate (according to the geographical scope). - Deal with special situations that arise during data collection or CPI calculation such as disappearance of goods, resources, and changes in the goods. - Determine the goods and services basket of the base year with the relative weights of the groups, in addition to calculating the prices of goods and services of the base year. - Assist data collectors while editing data by connecting the current database with the previous one.